aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 ### SIMULATION

 This section allows the developer to change simulation settings by right clicking on SIMULATION and invoking simulations by clicking Run Simulation->Run Behavioral Simulation.

 ### RTL ANALYSIS

-By clicking on Open Elaborate Design, the RTL files in the design are analyzed where the develop can check RTL structures and syntax before the synthesis stage.
+By clicking on Open Elaborate Design, the RTL files in the design are analyzed where the developer can check RTL structures and syntax before the synthesis stage.

 ### SYNTHESIS

-By right clicking on SYNTHESIS, the develop is able to view Synthesis Settings and Launch Synthesis.
+By right clicking on SYNTHESIS, the developer is able to view Synthesis Settings and Launch Synthesis.
 After synthesis stage is complete, clicking on Open Synthesized Design will open the post synthesis checkpoint for analysis.
 This stage is necessary for developing timing constraints for the CL.

 ### IMPLEMENTATION